Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 A note here: even though we are saying ‘CO2’, the figure includes non-CO2 impacts.
 Greenhouse gas emissions from animal agriculture include carbon dioxide, methane and nitrous oxide.
 Technically, this is known as CO2e (carbon dioxide equivalent) – we could also use the acronym GHGs (greenhouse gases).

 The reason that most sources still refer to carbon dioxide is mostly for simplicity.
 Research shows that people understand the concept of carbon emissions and a carbon ‘footprint’, whereas talk of other greenhouse gases becomes complicated and encourages confusion and doubt.
-As a result, the term ‘carbon' is widely used as a catch-all term for all greenhouse gas emissions.
+As a result, the term ‘carbon’ is widely used as a catch-all term for all greenhouse gas emissions.

 #### Other impacts